wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1. To process and analyze data (in parallel), Hadoop used a <strong>"MapReduce"</strong> approach developed by Google.
 Java and Python programs split each large dataset across a cluster for parallel analysis, fault tolerance, and scalability.
 The abstractions let the user focus on high-level logic.

+    <a name="Flow_Hive"></a>

-    Apache Hive was open-sourced in 2008 by Facebook to make SQL-like queries available to simplify complex Java MapReduce jobs on data stored using HDFS (Hadoop Distributed File System).
+    <a target="_blank" href="https://hive.apache.org/">Apache Hive</a> was open-sourced in 2008 by Facebook to make SQL-like queries available to simplify complex Java MapReduce jobs on data stored using HDFS (Hadoop Distributed File System).

     <a name="Flow_Spark"></a>

     The Spark framework arrived in 2014 to add higher performance to Hadoop.
 Instead of batch MapReduce to process data in HDFS, Spark added real-time processing and in-memory compute with a more flexible API.
 Spark added use of local and Amazon S3 to store data and load data from HBase, Cassandra.
-In addition to Yarn, Spark supports Mesos, Kubernetes, streaming data, machine learning, and graph processing.
+In addition to Yarn, Spark supports Mesos, Kubernetes, machine learning, and graph processing.

+    ## Streaming data

     <a name="Flow_Presto"></a>